This article covers the key differences between Extraction 1 and Extraction 2.

 Extraction 1

-Extraction 1 is designed specifically for intervention reviews.
-It includes specific sections which allows you to collect data for interventions and outcomes.
-You can add custom fields if you wish to collect more data.
-We recommend it for Cochrane reviews because it has an export pathway to Review Manager (RevMan).
-New data extraction and quality assessment templates are now available in Extraction 1.
+Extraction 1 is designed specifically for intervention systematic reviews and is recommended by Cochrane.
+It includes specific sections which allows you to collect data for methods, population, interventions and outcomes.
+You can add custom fields to customise the template for your review.
+It has an export which can be imported directly into Review Manager (RevMan).

 Extraction 2

-Extraction 2 is more flexible in terms of the types of data you can collect.
-It is fully customisable and includes single choice fields, multiple choices, and tables.
-However, it doesn't include specific sections for interventions and outcomes and data do not export to RevMan.
+Extraction 2 is more flexible.
+It is fully customisable, meaning you can start from scratch and add customised headings and subheadings.
+It includes single choice fields, multiple choices, and tables.
 It's more suited for all other projects, including scoping reviews and qualitative reviews.

 Extraction and consensus